GovReady/govready-q/Schema.md

         value: q0
         value-mode: expression

+`value-mode` can also be `template` to evaluate the value as a Jinja2 template, which will yield a text value.

 In both conditions and `expression`-type values, as well as in documents, the variables you can use are:

 * `id`s of questions in the module